 Female Genital Mutilation (FGM) is a cruel legacy of patriarchal societies and traditions stretching back over millennia.
-Yet still it occurs, even in Britain and the developed world: in the UK over 20,000 girls are thought to be at high risk or victims annually.
+Yet still it occurs, even in Britain and the developed world: in the UK perhaps 140,000 girls are thought to be at high risk or victims.

 You can read about what FGM entails and what its consequences are here.
 It is a complex and life-threatening custom which will require multiple approaches at many levels before it can finally be eradicated.

 For more detail and discussion of female genital mutilation please see my textbook, which considers in some detail the situation globally, but also explores the issues in Western nations: Eradicating Female Genital Mutilation: A UK Perspective (Ashgate/Routledge, 2015).
 My second book, Female Mutilation: The truth behind the horrifying global practice of female genital mutilation (New Holland Publishers, 2016), contains narrative ‘stories’ (case studies) from about seventy people across five continents who have experienced FGM, either as survivors and/or as campaigners and activists against this harmful traditional practice.

 Many readers of this book will I hope have information and views to share.
 I have therefore created a website for discussion of the issues considered in my book Eradicating Female Genital Mutilation, which can be accessed here .

 [> order info for this book]